Make a global category filter available from issues list at All Issues level

 #8 Updated by Bernd Worsch over 8 years ago

 We use a category "security" to identify tickets tracking security defects or improvement ideas.
 This category is project global and may be used for all trackers.
 Turns out it is also kind of useless as we are not able to get all "security" Tickets accross projects.

 Thinking about categories, i feel they should be global or have a scope.
 Project scope is a special case.
 It is useful to allow for tracker, projecttype (which at the moment is a custom field defined as a list here) or whatever as a scope.

-#18 Updated by Yuuki NARA over 1 year ago
+#18 Updated by Yuuki NARA about 4 years ago

 I agree with following opinion.

 I added a category inheritance function to Redmine 3.4.6 and released it to GitHub repository.

 I think #5358 is related to this issue.